bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wigner.md

 * While in Wisconsin, Wigner became a U.S. citizen.
 * While in Wisconsin Wigner showed the role of the special unitary group SU(4) in considering nuclear forces and he constructed a class of irreducible unitary representations of the Lorentz group.
 * They were never happy in the United States and for that matter Wigner never really felt at home.
-* They had two children, David Wigner who taught mathematics at the University of California in Berkeley, and Martha who worked on the transportation system in the Chicago area.
 * Wigner received the Nobel Prize for Physics in 1963.
 * A very important step in the investigation of these forces was taken by Wigner in 1933 when he found, deducing from some experiments, that the force between two nucleons is very weak except when their distance apart is very small but that the force is then a million times stronger than the electric forces between the electrons in the outer part of the atoms.
 * Wigner discovered later other important properties of the nuclear forces.